fmgarage/fx-reports/examples/display-and-print/README.md

 #### filename

 Specify output file name.
-Otherwise *YYMMDD_hhmmss.xslx* will be used as default.
+Otherwise `YYMMDD_hhmmss.xslx` will be used as default.

 #### sheets

 Array of sheets.
+This array can be used if more than one sheet is defined.

 #### name
 Name of each sheet.

 #### split

-Split the sheet at the givven position.
+Split the sheet at the given position.

 #### cells